tc39/proposal-ses/README.md

 per-frame primordials.
 Likewise, we could afford to place each web component (need link) into its own confinement box.

-Self-hosting builtins, including new browser extensions (TODO need link), by writing them in JavaScript currently requires [safe meta programming](http://wiki.ecmascript.org/doku.php?id=conventions:safe_meta_programming) techniques so that these builtins are properly defensive.
-Instead, they could be defined in a SES realm, making defensiveness much easier to achieve, and with much higher confidence.
+Today, to self-host builtins by writing them in JavaScript, one must practice
+[safe meta programming](http://wiki.ecmascript.org/doku.php?id=conventions:safe_meta_programming)
+techniques so that these builtins are properly defensive.
+This technique is difficult to get right, especially if such self hosting is opened to browser extension authors (TODO need link).
+Instead, these builtin could be defined in a SES realm, making defensiveness much easier to achieve, and with much higher confidence.

 Because of the so-called "[override mistake]( http://wiki.ecmascript.org/doku.php?id=strawman:fixing_override_mistake)",